 I am testing runs of clays we (Plainsman Clays) make for potters.
 We are doing too many small-run products, bodies that we want to discontinue because others we are really good at making are much better.
 I am using native bodies and porcelains but the native ones will turn out best.
 I got lots of s-cracks on the porcelains, the low humidity at this time of the year caught me by surprise.
 But I got zero cracks on native bodies.
 And I am using engobes on the natives, these can turn even a dark colored stoneware surface pure white (I am also using a black engobe here).
 I'll use a mix of base and cover glazes that I make myself (using recipes we publish) for food surfaces and decorate some using bottled commercial glazes.

-"It Starts With a Lump of Clay", a step-by-step Insight-Live.com tutorial (from its help system) on how to document every step (in an account at at insight-live.com) of analyzing a raw sample of clay.
-You will learn things about drying shrinkage, drying performance, particle size distribution, plasticity, firing shrinkage, fired porosity, fired color, soluble salt content, fired strength, etc. We will not just observe these properties, but measure them.
+"It Starts With a Lump of Clay", a step-by-step Insight-Live.com tutorial (from its help system and the link below) on how to document every step (in an account at insight-live.com) of testing a raw clay.
+You will learn about drying shrinkage, drying performance, particle size distribution, plasticity, firing shrinkage, fired porosity, fired color, soluble salt content, fired strength, etc. We will not just observe these properties, but measure them.
 In doing so we will characterize the material.
 We will answer simple questions about how the material forms, dries and fires across a range of temperatures.
 In doing the testing I will be generating a lot of data.
-No single factor is more intimidating to new technicians than what do to with this data, how to store it, where to store it, how it can be searched, learned from, compared.
-This tutorial will erase that question.
+No single factor is more intimidating to new technicians than what to do with this data, how and where to store it, how it can be searched, learned from, compared.

 In ceramics, glazes are made by weighing out dry ceramic powdered materials to fill a recipe.
 Batch recipes often are a combination of a base recipe and additions.